fnproject/fn/prop.md

 container while the container it's responsible for starting may be being started)

 ##### specific job execution behavior outline

 Tasks can enter the system in two ways, by being read off a queue (async) or from an incoming request (sync).

-For sync, if there is no where to run the task, we need to return a 504 that the server is busy (expressly different than a timeout in the sense that the task ran, but up to its timeout).
+For sync, if there is no where to run the call, we need to return a 504 that the server is busy (expressly different than a timeout in the sense that the call ran, but past its timeout) so that it may run elsewhere.

+For cold, pull the image if needed, create the container, start the container

+For hot, pull the image if needed, if there are no containers, start a container, if there are containers, attempt sending the call to one, and if they seem busy try to start another (since we have the image, this should be ~fast).